MCJack123/iRCON/README.md

 ## Building/Installation
 A pre-built macOS application is available in the Releases tab.

 To run on iOS, you'll need a Mac with Xcode 13 or later and a Developer account.
-Simply clone this repository, connect your device, select your device as the run target, and click Run.
+Simply clone this repository, open the project file, connect your device, select your device as the run target, and click Run.

 ## License
 This program is licensed under the MIT license.
 See [the license](LICENSE) for more information.